Gitana 16

 Gitana 16, her name when launched, is an IMOCA 60 monohull sailing yacht, designed by VPLP and Guillaume Verdier and constructed by Multiplast in France.
 She was later known as Malizia II.
 The yacht's hull has a tumblehome shape and is equipped with foils, which were upgraded in 2016 and again in 2020.
-The boat was commissioned for the Gitana Sailing Team founded by Benjamin de Rothschild.
+The boat was commissioned for the Gitana Sailing Team founded by French banker Benjamin de Rothschild.
 Her first skipper was Sébastien Josse who was later replaced by Boris Herrmann.
 The yacht does not use any fossil fuel for power.
-In 2019, solar panels with an output of 1.3kw were installed, and power is also generated by two hydro-electric generators at the stern that can be raised and lowered as needed.
+In 2019, solar panels with an output of 1.3 kW were installed, and power is also generated by two hydro-electric generators at the stern that can be raised and lowered as needed.